 Now, back in MMC, in the console tree, double-click on Certificates and then right-click on Trusted Root Certification Authorities Store.
 Under All tasks, select Import.

 The Certificate Import Wizard will open.

 Follow the instructions in the wizard to complete the process.

 Now let us see how to configure and manage trusted root certificates for a local computer.
 Open MMC and press the File menu link and select Add/Remove Snap-in.
 Now under Available snap-ins, click Group Policy Object Editor, and then click Add.
 Select the computer whose local GPO you want to edit, and click Finish / OK.

 Now, back in the MMC console tree, navigate to Local Computer Policy > Computer Configuration > Windows Settings > Security Settings.
 Next Public Key Policies.
 Double-click Certificate Path Validation Settings, and then select the Stores tab.

-Finally under Root Certificate stores, select the root CAs that the client computers can trust and click OK.
+Finally under Stores tab > Root certificate stores, select one option under Root CAs that the client computers can trust and click OK.
 If in doubt, go with the recommended option.